vernongayle/ncrm_longitudinal_and_multilevel_models_for_qualitative_researcher_2024/README.md

 Conceptual ideas relating to statistical modelling will be introduced at a level that, although technically elementary, shows how statistical ideas can address major social scientific issues. <br>

-The workshop will also point to training resources where greater depth of technical competence can be acquired.
+The workshop will also point to training resources where greater depth of technical competence can be acquired.<br>

 ### Topics:

-Basic Concepts in Statistical Data Analysis <br>
 Probability <br>
 Significance Tests <br>
 Relationships in Data <br>
 Correlations <br>
 Confidence Intervals <br>
 Bivariate Relationships <br>
-Ordinary Least Squares <br>
+Multivariate Relationships <br>
+Interpreting Statistical Modelling Results <br>
 Statistical Data Analysis Software <br>
-Interpreting Statistical Modelling Results <br>

 ### Link to Research Example